kimmobrunfeldt/howto-everything/checklist-of-excellence.md

 ### My random list

-If you can check everything on this list, congratulations, you are doing it right!
+If you can check everything on this list, congratulations, you are doing excellent!

 - [ ] **Do you have a documentation which tells exactly what your product is?**